 Location of Alfonso Bonilla Aragón Airport

-Getting To/From the Alfonso Bonilla Aragón Airport (CLO)
+How to Get to Cali From the Airport – Alfonso Bonilla Aragón Airport (CLO)

 Alfonso Bonilla Aragón International Airport is located between Cali and Palmira and it actually in Palmira.
 Also, the airport is located only about 8.7 miles (14 km) from Cali.